-Additionally, it is mostly sensible to veer away from the top of the race card, because that is where the horses that carry the most weight are found (i.e. carrying the heaviest jockeys and saddles).
-However, the horses allotted the most weight have been done so because of previous good performances, so this method is not foolproof.
+Additionally, in handicaps it is mostly sensible to veer away from the top of the race card, because that is where the horses that carry the most weight are found (i.e. carrying the heaviest jockeys and saddles).
+However, the horses allotted the most weight have the best previous performances, so this method is not foolproof.
 It is also an idea to look at the betting forecast, because the bookmakers are often one step ahead of the punter.

 If we delve further, looking at previous races, we can see that this was a horse that liked running round a right-handed track, as Aintree is.
 This shows that there are other, more complex variables at play when it comes to horse racing betting: how much a horse likes a track, how much a horse has gone up in the weights since its last run, how often a horse runs, how well the jockey knows the horse, how good the trainer is, and so on.

-Perhaps the most important factor is how good a jockey is at judging a race.
+An additional factor is how good a jockey is at judging a race.
 With an experienced jockey on board, the horse’s chance automatically improves.
-It is difficult to gauge how good a jockey is without knowing each one individually, but it would do no harm to follow the likes of AP McCoy, Andrew Thornton, Ruby Walsh, Richard Johnson and Timmy Murphy.
+It is difficult to gauge how good a jockey is without knowing each one individually, but it would do no harm to follow the top jockeys, or jockeys that have shown good form recently.
 Some punters are known to base every selection they make on one jockey alone.